PostHog/posthog.com/contents/blog/aruba-hackathon.md

 // TODO: Screenshot of feature preview

 Feature previews is pretty simple.
 It's a list of features we're testing, including screenshots and basic information, that users can simply enable or disable whenever they like.
-When they do, they're either automatically added to removed from the relevant feature flag.
+When they do, they're either automatically added to, or removed from, the relevant feature flag.

-In future, we want to build this out so users can register their interest in features that aren't ready yet, so they get automatically added to the preview when it goes live.

-We hope to roll this out as a usable feature soon.
+In the future, we hope to extend this feature to PostHog users who want to do the same for their own users.

 ## Summer social events